-Some types of fluorescent lamps introduce color casts (eg in the green zone) that do not fit the black body model and cannot be characterized only by their color temperature.
+Some fluorescent lamps introduce color casts (e.g., in the green zone) that do not fit the black body model and cannot be characterized only by their color temperature.

 It can also happen with some LED lamps, depending on their quality and the technology they use to produce the ‘white’ light.

-The green cast of fluorescent tubes can only be compensated for by modifying the complementary colors of the blue-red axis, which would be those of the green-magenta axis.
+The green cast of fluorescent tubes can only be compensated for by modifying the blue-red axis’s complementary colors, which would be those of the green-magenta axis.

-For this reason (also because we can find dominant of all colors due to reflected light) the editing and development programs include both axes.
+Thus, (also because we can find all colors’ dominance due to reflected light), the editing and development programs include both axes.